KU-Blockchain/xrp-docs/concepts/README.md

 The XRP Ledger uses a consensus protocol unlike any digital asset that came before it.
 This protocol, known as the XRP Ledger Consensus Protocol, is designed to have the following important properties:

-Everyone who uses the XRP Ledger can agree on the latest state, and which transactions have occurred in which order.
-All valid transactions are processed without needing a central operator or having a single point of failure.
-The ledger can make progress even if some participants join, leave, or behave inappropriately.
-If too many participants are unreachable or misbehaving, the network fails to make progress rather than diverging or confirming invalid transactions.
-Confirming transactions does not require wasteful or competitive use of resources, unlike most other blockchain systems.

 Current Centralized Payment Systems are parties exchanging with an intermediary that being in this fragmented 3 Finite Automata.
 Where behavior of exchnage depends on the intermediary (The Bank) to validate transactions.

-## XRP Ledger Consensus Protocol - Properties
+## XRP Ledger Consensus Protocol

+The XRP Ledger Consensus Protocol is a previously developed consensus protocol powering the XRP Ledger.
+It is a low-latency Byzantine agreement protocol, capable of reaching consensus without full agreement on which nodes are members of the network.
+We present a detailed explanation of the algorithm and derive conditions for its safety and liveness.

 ### Properties

 1. Everyone who uses the XRP Ledger can agree on the latest state, and which transactions have occurred in which order.
 All valid transactions are processed without needing a central operator or having a single point of failure.

+2. All valid transactions are processed without needing a central operator or having a single point of failure.

+3. The ledger can make new blocks even if some participants join, leave, or behave inappropriately.

+4. The confimration of transactions is not a is a consensus mechanism which doe snot require any Proof of Work mining unlike other blockchain systems.

+### Consensus Research

+Analysis of the XRP Ledger Consensus Protocol

+A detailed and updated analysis of the XRP Ledger consensus algorithm and its safety and liveness properties.